1922 Auckland Rugby League season: Fifth grade (Endean Memorial Shield)

+Takapuna won the championship.
+It was to be the only grade win for the club in their history which lasted from 1921 to 1925.
+Richmond had beaten Takapuna 8-3 on July 22 but the match was ordered to be replayed by the league.
+Takapuna going on to win the title.
+Richmond defeated Takapuna on September 2 to win the knockout competition.
+The majority of the results were not reported so the standings are significantly incomplete.

 Sixth grade A

 City Rovers A won the competition ahead of Richmond and Athletic.
 A standalone match was played between City and Athletic on September 16 to end the season and this was possible to decide the title.
 Northcote & Birkenhead Ramblers withdrew after 3 rounds.
 A large number of the results were not reported.